syyunn/Mapping-Political-Communities-into-Rn/README.md

 # Mapping-Political-Communities-into-R^n
 ## Goals
-1. Summarize current approaches about cluster analysis of political network with potential shortages of them.
+1. Summarize current approaches about cluster/latent analysis of political network with potential shortages of them.
 2. Introduce the graph embedding that complements the 1's shortages.

 ## Literatures